PlaidCloud/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning.md

             type: string
           port:
             type: string
-  # The conversion section is introduced in Kubernetes 1.13+ with a default value of
+  # The conversion section is introduced in PlaidCloud 1.13+ with a default value of
   # None conversion (strategy sub-field set to None).
   conversion:
     # None conversion assumes the same schema for all versions and only sets the apiVersion